-Study of fundamental principles of automatic transmission design and operation found on Front Wheel Drive (FWD) and Rear Wheel Drive (RWD) automobiles.
-Service, repair, and overhaul procedures are included on a variety of import and domestic automatic transmissions in accordance to manufacturer's standards.
-(60 lecture; 90 lab hours)

-Prerequisite: AMT 25 and 40; or consent instructor.
+Explains the fundamental principles of automatic transmission design and operation found on Front Wheel Drive (FWD) and Rear Wheel Drive (RWD) automobiles.
+Service, repair, and overhaul procedures are included for a variety of import and domestic automatic transmissions.
+Students participating in the AMT program are required to have a valid driver's license.
+Verification of its validity will be made during class; anyone without a current driver's license will be disenrolled.
+A tool set as listed by Leeward CC's AMT program is required.
+(60 lecture; 90 lab hours) Prerequisite: AMT 20, AMT 53, AMT 55, AMT 30, and AMT 40 with a grade of C or better.